Fawzia94/Deep-learning/README.md

-To achieving our goal we started to analyse our data. this chart shows the job Category distribution.
+To achieving our goal we started to analyse our data. this chart shows the jobs distribution.